Email: adam.h.marblestone [at] gmail

 news: Some of our recent results on in-situ neuronal barcoding are featured in this article about the IARPA MICRONS project.
 Here is an image from that article showing in-situ sequencing of RNA barcodes in expanded mouse brain tissue -- the red and green represent two different RNA letters:

 news: The Rosetta Brain has been featured in an excellent popular book, The Future of the Brain, edited by Gary Marcus and Jeremy Freeman.
 Highly recommended!

-news: The Rosetta Brain has been featured in a proposal from the Kavli 6 for a National Network of Neurotechnology Centers, as a possible approach for molecularly annotated optical connectomics.
+news: The Rosetta Brain has been featured in a proposal for a National Network of Neurotechnology Centers, as a possible approach for molecularly annotated optical connectomics.

-news: FISSEQ-BOINC connectomics approaches will be a part of the IARPA MICRONS program to derive new machine learning algorithms by studying mesoscale cortical circuitry.
-I am MIT's PI on the project.
+news: FISSEQ-BOINC connectomics approaches were a part of the IARPA MICRONS program to derive new machine learning algorithms by studying mesoscale cortical circuitry.
+I was MIT's PI on the project.
 Science picked up the story here.

 with Bradley M. Zamft*, Yael G. Maguire, Mikhail G. Shapiro, Ted Cybulski, Joshua I. Glaser, P. Benjamin Stranges, Reza Kalhor, David A. Dalrymple, Dongjin Seo, Elad Alon, Michel M. Maharbiz, Jose Carmena, Jan Rabaey, Edward S. Boyden**, George M. Church** and Konrad P. Kording**